creesch/github-latest-release-zip/readme.md

 --- | --- | ---
-owner | The Github user or organization that owns the repository |  creesch repo | The repository name | github-latest-release-zip downloadPath | Path where the zip needs to be save.
+owner | The Github user or organization that owns the repository |  creesch repo | The repository name | github-latest-release-zip downloadPath | Path where the zip needs to be saved.
 Should only be directories and not end in a filename | ./file/goes/here

 ## Output